StephenCleary/ArcDb/README.md

   - Smaller Write Transactions are better.
 Specifically, when bulk loading records into a database that is concurrently being read from, you should break the bulk loading into groups of records, if possible.
 - ArcDb gives strong guarantees (Serializable Writes and Snapshot Reads) and avoids common problems (Transaction Deadlocks, Phantom Reads, etc), but this comes at the cost of *disk space*.
 A busy ArcDb system will need sufficient temporary space for its WALs.

 This is similar to copy-on-write implementations, but with ArcDb the copies always go into the WAL instead of the Main database file.
+It's also similar to multicomponent LSM trees and how they depend on compaction, but ArcDb uses B-trees instead of LSM trees; ArcDb does use WAL-scoped bloom filters in the same way as LSMs.

+Using copy-on-write B-trees with WALs while insisting on full transaction isolation has an interesing result: ArcDb completely fails the RUM conjecture.
+Mutable B-Trees optimize for reads; immutable LSMs optimize for writes; and relaxing isolation optimizes for memory.
+ArcDb optimizes for none of these.
+As such, it *may* be useful as a performance baseline for database systems that do optimize for one of those concerns.